pearsonkyle/Exo-Machina/README.md

 ![](Figures/exoplanet_histogram.png)

 ## Pre-processing
 Extract abstracts from the database and create a new file where each line is an new sample.
-Try a new tokenizer

-## Things to improve
+`python db_to_text.py`

+## Train your own model

+Once you generate an `abstracts.txt` file, you can train your own model.

 ## Export the models to an iOS application

 References